The original do-it-yourself travel guide to Europe SM

 On the other hand, going back to drugs, Holland saw the blossoming of a new line of business in the 1990s.
 The shops are called "coffie shops" and they are as close to coffee shop as Brooklyn is to the moon.
 Marijuana is the product for sale.
 The trade is open and accepted.
 There is no need to deal with the Amsterdam street hustlers when you can buy sealed packets of branded product in a store.
 However, if your company has a drug screening program you may be risking your job by going into one of these places, even for a look around.
 The smoke is pretty thick and wafts down the street when someone opens the door.

 Thanks to bullying from other European governments the marijuana law has been changed in Holland as of mid 2011.
-From now on only Dutch residents will be allowed to purchase weed in the Netherlands.
+Supposedly, from now on only Dutch residents will be allowed to purchase weed in the Netherlands.
 This is stupid.
 It looks like they have just opened up business to a lot of street hustlers again.
-This won't affect me since I don't smoke weed but many tourists will be inconvienced by the new law.
+I say "supposedly" because I had no problem buying joints in a coffie shop in Haarlem during my five week stay in the summe of 2015.
+Weed is a great pain killer for sore muscles.

 US Drug Enforcement Agents